rjfalconer/steam-achievement-uploader/README.md

 For most users, the `AchievementUploader` tool with the `--generate-images` option provides a complete solution:

+1. Visit [Steamworks](https://partner.steamgames.com/apps/achievements/) and sign in.
+1. Open your browser dev tools (probably F12) and look for "Storage" or "Cookies"
+1. Make a note of the values of `sessionid` and `steamLoginSecure`.
+The app will use these values to authenticate as you.
 1. Navigate to the `AchievementUploader` directory
-2. Build the project: `dotnet build`
+1. Build the project: `dotnet build`
-3. Run with your data:
+1. Run with your data:
    ```bash
    dotnet run -- --csv achievements.csv --images ./achievements --session-id <your-session> --steam-login-secure <your-login> --app-id <your-app-id> --generate-images
    ```